 Popping champagne / pouring champagne / cheers / sipping champagne / laughing together: 15 Minutes

-When we start with the groom, he can be all ready dressed with everything other than his jacket, belt, shoes, tie, cuff links, and boutonniere (his accessories), so those details can be captured separately before he finishes getting ready, which can also be captured.
-We don't need to spend as much time with the groom as we do the bride - everything just happens faster with the guys, as long as they are almost ready to go!
-A cheers and some portraits with the guys, then afterwards, they can take their jackets off again for awhile if they want and play more foosball and pool while we capture the bride getting into the dress and bridal portraits.
+When I start with the groom, he can be all ready dressed with everything other than his jacket, belt, shoes, tie, cuff links, and boutonniere (his accessories), so those details can be captured separately before he finishes getting ready (I love those detail shots to start the story!).
+I don't need to spend as much time with the groom as I do the bride - everything just happens faster with the guys, as long as they are almost ready to go!
+A cheers and some portraits with the guys, then afterwards, they can take their jackets off again for awhile if they want, and play more foosball and pool while I capture you getting into your dress and your bridal portraits.
+And of course - he can finish his drink and practice his vows, too!

 Belt, shoes, tie, cologne, cuff links, boutonniere & other accessories: 5 Minutes